 However, according to the FBI, a laptop is stolen every 53 seconds — and that’s the whole machine, not just a hack into your files or temporary breach.

-These devices attach to your MacBook and include a cable that then wraps around a nearby unmovable object such as desk leg.
+These devices attach to your MacBook and include a cable that then wraps around a nearby unmovable object such as a desk leg.
 They come in combination and key models and can be adapted to almost every situation.

-Don’t have a built-in lock slot but want to keep your Mac in pristine condition?
-The Kensington Laptop Locking Station lets you secure the MacBook in a removable dock that connects with a cable to any sturdy object.
+- Don’t have a built-in lock slot but want to keep your MacBook in pristine condition?
+The Kensington MacBook Locking Station lets you secure the MacBook in a removable dock that connects with a cable to any sturdy object.

 - You can also get the WordLock Combination Portable Cable Lock if you know you’ll forget a sequence immediately and would prefer a few letters.
 Both are reliable locks that are lightweight and simple to use.

 A laptop lock is a great solution for these situations because it deters any grab-and-run burglaries, and keeps your computer secure if you have to leave the area for a short time (for example, a lunch or restroom run).

 A laptop lock is less necessary if you tend to use your Mac in the security of your home.
 In this case, it’s fairly secure and should be protected unless the circumstances are extreme.